-Also See Section on The Word of Faith Doctrine that teaches that God's will is that all believers are healthy and financially prosperous, and we can therefore "claim" or appropriate healing and prosperity.
+Also See The Prosperity and Word Of Faith Doctrines that teaches that God's will is that all believers are healthy and financially prosperous, and we can therefore "claim" or appropriate healing and prosperity.

 Jesus used two people Ė one believer who followed and obeyed Christ, one who did not.
 Both had good times and were able to build their house and both had storms that hit unexpectedly.
 The key to both of their lives was where they stood in Christ.
 The Word of God was the foundation of the wise man and Jesus is the Rock he built on.
 As Christians we often forget that this life has storms that both the believer and unbeliever alike will go through.
 God did not design life around our comfort zone.
 We are born in a fallen world and as believers we continue to walk in this life.
 The difference is that we have a higher calling and we have absolute confidence that God leads us through the path we are walking on.
 If our expectations are that God should insulate us from unhappiness or struggles, we will be greatly disappointed.
 Jesus even told us that He sends us out as sheep among wolves.
 We canít blend in with the wolves and go unnoticed and we canít be our own defenders.
 If we are sheep (true followers of Christ), He is our defender and He leads us through a world that is not and cannot be our home.